quovadis-btp/btp-automation/btp-context/provider-context/modules/sap-hana-cloud/README.md

 # Terraform provider_context module

 This Terraform module helps provision and manage provider context resources on the SAP Business Technology Platform (BTP).
-It simplifies the process of setting up SAP HANA Cloud databases, destinations and all other BTP resources that may be required to implement a SaaS provider application
+For instance it automates the process of setting up and configuring of multicloud SAP HANA Cloud database instance.
+With the destination definitions and all other BTP resources that may be required to implement a SaaS provider application

 ### Module usage